Home / Training

 How to Teach Your Dog to Heel: A Step-by-Step Guide

-When you’re ready, here are the steps to follow to teach your dog how to heel at your side.
+Here are the steps to follow to teach your dog how to heel at your side.

 1. Have your treats (and clicker, if you’re using one) ready and start indoors in a familiar setting with plenty of space for walking around, such as a hallway.